blabber/oggfilter/README.markdown

          -x | --expression regexp
-                     Matches every ogg/vorbis file containing at least one vorbis- comment matching the regular expression regexp.
+                     Matches every ogg/vorbis file containing at least one vorbis- comment matching the extended regular expression regexp.
 The regular expression matching is always case-insensitive.
+See re_format(7) for a complete discussion of the extended regu- lar expression format.

          -d | --directory directory
                      Prepends every line read from standard input with directory if the first character of the line is not a slash.

-         -E | --extended
-                     Interpret regexp as an extended regular expression rather than basic regular expressions.
-See re_format(7) for a com- plete discussion of regular expression formats.

          -v | --invert
                      Invert the result set - return all ogg/vorbis files not